Nyamathhh/OptimalBudgeting/OptimalBudgeting/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can run the application by running runMe.bat on Windows only. however, you can modify it to .sh accordingly to run the same.
+You can run the application by running runMe.bat on Windows.
+However, you can modify it to .sh accordingly to run the same.

-But running please follow the below steps:
+But before running please follow the below steps:

 ```sh
 * Create a file localH2.mv in C:/Users/{username} folder